yuno-payments/yuno-docs/docs/Payment Features/split-payments-for-marketplaces.md

 Yuno’s onboarding model is designed to help marketplaces seamlessly connect and manage their **submerchants** across **multiple payment providers**.
 At the core of this system is the **Recipient object**, which represents each individual submerchant within the marketplace ecosystem.

 * Each **Marketplace Owner** is represented in **Yuno as an Organization**.
-* Within an organization, one or more Accounts can be created, each configured with its own set of **Connections** to payment providers (e.g., Stripe, MercadoPago, Adyen, dLocal).
+* Within an organization, one or more Accounts can be created, each configured with its own set of **Connections** to payment providers (e.g., Stripe, Adyen, dLocal).
 * For every account, the marketplace can register one or more **Recipients** — these are the submerchants to be onboarded.
 * Each **Recipient** is then linked individually to one or more **Connections**, depending on which payment processors they will use.